dgopsq/grdd.css/README.md

 ## Disclaimer

 I built this grid *just for fun*, I know there are many others (maybe too many) which are better than *grdd*.
-I really wanted to use [PostCSS](https://github.com/postcss) but I thought that [SASS](http://sass-lang.com/) would provide a better environment.

 ## Specs